aistabci/abci-docs/en/docs/tips/spack.md

     We tested Spack on Feb 3rd 2020, and we used Spack 0.13.3 which was the latest version at that time.

 !!! caution
-    Spack is a tool for introducing software for HPC packaged in a proprietary package format and is not compatible with packages provided by Linux distributions.
-Therefore, it cannot be used as a replacement for commands like yum, and apt.
+    Spack installs software packaged in its original format which is not compatible with packages provided by any Linux distributions, such as `.deb` and `.rpm`.
+    Therefore, Spack is not a replacement of `yum` or `apt` system.

 !!! caution
     Spack installs software under a directory where Spack was installed.